 – Beekeepers were invited to share their ideas on the AFB PMP via an online survey.

 Consultation Round 2: November – December 2021 (complete)

 – We used your input from Round 1 to help to propose major changes to the AFB PMP.
 We sought your feedback through a series of webinars and interactive roadshows.

 – Your Round 2 feedback has enabled us to propose detailed changes to the AFB PMP.
-We will then seek your feedback prior to the submission of the proposal.
+We are seeking your feedback via submissions.
+Submissions close 23 September 2022.

 Consultation timeframes are indicative only.